|IOTA AWARDS FEE STRUCTURE PAGE||NEW IOTA APPLICATION INSTRUCTIONS|

 History of Island Awards -- Geoff Watts, a well known SWL and editor of the DX News Sheet developed the "Islands on the Air" (IOTA) award program in 1964.
 Many of the islands counting for IOTA also qualified as islands for the DXCC program so those who were active in DXCC had a head start.
 As IOTA grew in popularity, additional resources were required and the award was assumed by the Radio Society of Great Britain in 1985.
 The interest in Island Hunting increased rapidly which encouraged other radio associations to create awards for working islands in their own countries.

 Island Award and Resource Data -- NEW, NEW, NEW: A new IOTA web-based software program has been developed to solve a myriad of problems with the old IOTAMEM application process.
 Click on the IOTA Checkpoint Information page to obtain detailed information on the changes and the new method of making an application.
 While there is no charge until you make an application for an award, you must register to gain access to the new program on line.
 It provides detailed information regarding IOTA and allows you to insert your newly received island cards and insert them into your personal database manually or using an ADIF file.
 I know you will find this new process much better and easier to use and will allow you to examine your database quickly.
-An IOTA 50 Year Anniversary Marathon began January 1, 2012.
-Information can be found on my Checkpoint page and complete details on the RSGBIOTA.org website.
-It should be great fun and give you a chance to work a number of new islands and activate new ones for the many folks needing to improve their score totals.
+Even better, there is no cost unless you apply for an award.

 The Islands Award and Additional Award links above are two additional pages containing sources of major island awards and key links to aid in successful island hunting.
 Please let me know if I can be of assistance in your island hunting efforts.